 Available on: Nintendo 3DS

-Ahead of the upcoming Doraemon Story of Seasons, which is currently being made for the Switch, Trio of Towns is the most recent Story of Seasons game available, and it's a charming, more expansive entry in the series that has a similar feel to Animal Crossing.
+A precursor to Doraemon Story of Seasons, Trio of Towns is a charming, more expansive entry in the series that has a similar feel to Animal Crossing.
 After leaving the city to peruse your dream of living your life in the countryside, you set up a new farm that lies at the crossroads between three towns.
-Each town has its own unique items, style, and residents, and you can become friends with all of the locals in each neighbouring town.
+Each town has its own unique items, style, and residents, and you can become friends with all of the locals in each neighboring town.
 It gives you a lot of freedom to live out your best farm life however you want.
 Activities include growing crops, raising pets and livestock, making clothes, and cooking up a storm.
 And for anyone who loves decorating, you're sure to enjoy making up your farm and home.

 Available on: PC, Xbox One, PS4, iOS, Android